 The Baptist tradition and Roman Catholicism are two of the most prominent historical branches of the Christian faith.
-While the beliefs and practices of each church and their members have noteworthy similarities, they have important differences, too.
+While the beliefs and practices of each church and its members have noteworthy similarities, they have important differences, too.

-Unlike Roman Catholicism, the Baptist Church doesn’t recognize the authority of the pope, it affirms the authority of Scripture over ecclesiastical tradition, believes justification in the result of declared righteousness, and that grace is imputed from Christ to sinners through faith, not the sacraments.
+Unlike Roman Catholicism, the Baptist Church doesn’t recognize the authority of the pope, it affirms the authority of Scripture over ecclesiastical tradition, believes justification is the result of declared righteousness, and that grace is imputed from Christ to sinners through faith, not the sacraments.

 What exactly are the differences between Baptist and Catholic beliefs and practices on these issues?
 Are the differences small and insignificant or much more substantial?
 Keep reading to learn more.

 Baptists and Catholics Comparison

 Historically, the Baptist tradition and Roman Catholicism are considered branches of the Christian religion.
 Some Baptists consider Catholics Christians; others Baptists don’t.
 Some Catholics consider Baptists Christians; other Catholics don’t.
 (Also see Southern Baptists vs Baptist: What’s the Difference?)

 Catholicism considers itself a truer and purer form of the faith because of its commitment to Scripture, the Pope as the Vicar of Christ on Earth, and the Eucharist.